-The Anti-Monitor has many of these qualities.
+The Anti-Monitor in Crisis on Infinite Earths has many of these qualities.
 No real personality, motivations or backstory, just ridiculous amounts of power in one package.
-Still, part of the concept is that he's so ridiculously powerful that it's difficult to so much as get his attention so there is some reasoning behind his seemingly Generic Doomsday Villain nature.
+Still, part of the concept is that he's so ridiculously powerful that it's difficult to so much as get his attention so there is some reasoning behind his Generic Doomsday Villain nature.

 These pop up now and then in Invincible.
 Unusually, they are treated by the writer with all the gravity they deserve: very little.
 One notable one was vanquished by all the guest stars and supporting characters in the series working together while the series protagonist, Mark, was unavailable.
 It was a Crisis Crossover reduced to the B-plot of one or two issues of one title.